posabsolute/jquery-scrollbar-slider/README.md

 ## Sample Use

-You can see full HTML examples in action in the `examples` folder.
+You can see full HTML examples in action in the `examples` folder of this project.
+The basic approach is to

 ### Basic